Nexilololo/testdata/README.md

 6. Provide only valid PostgreSQL INSERT INTO statements.
 Output them in the correct dependency order.

-# Usage Scenario (Querying the DB)
+# Usage Scenario
-You are the **Operations and Marketing Manager** for this high-end music instrument retail, rental, and workshop company.
+You are the operations and marketing manager for this high-end music instrument retail, rental, and workshop company.
 You are preparing for the busy summer season when both touring musicians and local students require gear and repairs.
-You need to analyze the database to answer critical business questions:
+You need to analyze the database to answer business questions:
-1. **Sales & Inventory Oversight**: Which of our high-end instruments are currently in pristine condition, and what is our stock levels for critical fretwire repair materials?
+1. **Sales & Inventory**: Which of our high-end instruments are currently in pristine condition, and what is our stock levels for critical fretwire repair materials?
-2. **Financial Performance**: What are our highest valued rentals right now, and what is the average cost of materials we are keeping in stock?
+2. **Finance**: What are our highest valued rentals right now, and what is the average cost of materials we are keeping in stock?
 3. **Workshop Efficiency**: Which luthiers are performing the longest tasks, and which repair tasks consume the highest quantities of spare parts?
 4. **Targeted Marketing & Operations**: Who are the customers that have submitted an instrument for maintenance but haven't rented anything recently, and which suppliers do we rely on for critical electronic components?

-To answer these questions, the .sql queries are designed to explore basic listing (selections), aggregate statistics (grouping), cross-referencing between departments (joins), and finding exceptional cases (nested queries).